 - Tests to analyze blood, urine, and cerebrospinal fluid

 How is dystonia treated?

 Your healthcare provider will take an individualized approach to your treatment.
 This may mean using a combination of things to help you manage pain and reduce muscle spasms.
-He or she may try a number of different medicines that treat dystonia.
+Your provider may try a number of different medicines that treat dystonia.
 These include medicines that affect the specific neurotransmitters acetylcholine, GABA, and dopamine.
-Other medicines that your healthcare provider might prescribe are anticonvulsants or injections of Botulinum toxin.
+Other medicines that your provider might prescribe are anticonvulsants or injections of Botulinum toxin.

 You may need surgery to treat dystonia, especially if you aren't able to manage symptoms with medicine.
 Surgery on the muscles or tendons can release the muscle contractures in some cases.
 But surgery can have negative consequences, such as destroying parts of your brain.
 Nerve injections can temporarily release the muscle tension as well.
 Stimulators (deep brain stimulation therapy) can be placed in the brain to help control the muscle movements better.

 - Wearing a splint on affected parts of your body